I AM GOING THROUGH AND EDITING THIS STORY FOR TYPOS, ETC. I AM NOT ADDING ANYTHING NEW. APOLOGIES IF YOU RECEIVE CONFUSING UPDATE NOTICES!

 "See, but that's just it," Alice said.
 "This isn't a new town for her.
 Her dad's the chief of police, and she's been spending summers here since she was a kid.
 The only thing that's new is the school."

 "That's still a big change," Esme said.
 "She still probably needs time."
 She gazed out the window at the sun-dappled trees without really seeing them.
 "I wonder just what happened to make her decide to move?"

 "Don't know.
 Half the school thinks she must have had some sort of awful falling-out with her mom and got kicked out.
 The other half thinks she's not Chief Swan's kid at all, but in witness protection for some reason.
 The other half really doesn't care, since she hasn't made much effort to make friends with anyone."

 "That's three halves," Esme observed gently.

 "So I rounded up.
 So sue me."
 Alice mashed her chin into her hand, staring morosely across the table at nothing.
 "I was so sure when I saw her in my vision, Esme.
-I was so sure."
+So sure."

 "What about Edward?
 What does he think of her?"